 - A home page that includes the name of the business, a huge magazine-quality photo showing an example of their work, and very little else.

 - A home page that includes a video, a link to sign up for a newsletter and nothing else except the business name and slogan, which aren’t representative of the service being sold.

-- Flash or slideshows on a home page – and, of course, little else.
+- Slideshows on a home page – and, of course, little else.
 In addition to masking the nature of your site from search engines, flash and slideshows could annoy visitors who want information now and without having to wait for a presentation to finish, or guess which link will tell them if your hair salon is open on Sundays.

 - Pictures of text instead of text.
 Yes, your brochure looks lovely, but a scanned copy of your slogan or selling points isn't going to feed the search spiders any information about who should visit your site.
 If you had someone else create your website for you and don't know whether or not they used text or an image of text in your brochure, try to select a portion of the text on the web page the way you’d select a portion of text in a Word document.
 If you can’t select the words, the text isn’t really text.
 It’s a graphic.

 If your home page and site consist of mostly graphic images, change it.
 Put text about the product or service on the page, along with a thumbnail sized graphic, and instruct visitors to click the graphic to see the demo, portfolio, or whatever big graphics you want displayed.
 That way the presentation will still be available for those who really want to see it, but it won’t stop you from getting search engine traffic from people searching for your type of business.

 3 - Not using the right keywords and key phrases in the pages on your site.

 Keywords and key phrases are the words people type into the search engine when they are looking for a product or service.
 To get found in search engines, your website needs to contain text that includes the query terms your customers are most likely to use looking for what you sell.